trueskawka/generator-remark-gulp/README.md

     ```

 ### To-do

-1. Adding the generator to offical Yeoman generators
-2. Automatically updating with the latest version of Remark.js
+1. Automatically updating with the latest version of Remark.js